NiuHuangxiaozi/InternetProtocol_Stack/README.md

-# Internet-protocol-lab4-4-Protocol
+# Internet-Protocol-Stack
-The total protocol stack composed of stcp , sip and son
+The total protocol stack is composed of stcp (App & Tcp) , sip (Ip) and son (Datalinklayer).
+And we design dynamic routing with the RIP algorithm in the project.